 The video and webinar resources provided below are part of the Stepping Stones: Resources for Indigenous Health, Wellness, and Reconciliation webpage hosted by the University of Saskatchewan (USask) Health Sciences.
-The learning opportunities referenced there and in this document have been provided for people seeking to develop or enhance their understanding of - and approaches to - health and wellness through an Indigenous lens.
+The learning opportunities referenced there and in this document have been provided to help meaningfully address current health inequalities rooted in colonization and systemic racism.

+Stepping Stones materials are intended for people seeking to develop or enhance their understanding of - and approaches to health and wellness through an Indigenous lens.
 Curated and annotated by a USask development team, these resources foster compassionate and respectful interactions through increased awareness, deeper understanding, and thoughtful consideration.
-It is the development team's understanding that community members, Elders, and Knowledge Keepers have contributed to the experiences, resources, and courses that form the various resource lists or that those responsible for developing these materials did so with community involvement.
+It is the development team's understanding that community members, Elders, and Knowledge Keepers have contributed to the experiences, resources, and courses listed here or that those responsible for developing these materials did so with community involvement.